NOTICE OF PRIVACY PRACTICES

 - Receive a paper copy of this Notice of Privacy Practices.

 - Request restrictions on certain uses and disclosures of your medical information by written request specifying what information you want to limit and what limitations on our use or disclosure of that information you wish to have imposed.
 We reserve the right to accept or reject your request and will notify you of our decision.
 If we agree to a restriction, we may disregard it if the information is needed to provide you emergency treatment.
+Notwithstanding the foregoing, we must agree to a restriction on the use or disclosure of your PHI if: (i) the disclosure is for our payment or health care operations purposes and is not otherwise required by law and (ii) you or another person acting on your behalf has paid for our services in full.

 - Request that you receive medical information in a specific way or at a specific location.
 For example, you may ask that we send information to your work address.
 We will comply with all reasonable requests submitted in writing.